rust-fuzz/cargo-fuzz/README.md

 `data` of length `size`, until your program hits an error condition (segfault, panic, etc).
 Write your `go()` function to hit the entry point you need.

-You can add more fuzz target scripts via `cargo fuzz --add name_of_script`.
+You can add more fuzz target scripts via `cargo fuzz add name_of_script`.
 There is a `Cargo.toml` in the `fuzz/` folder where you can add dependencies.